-Title: Dismantling and assembling plant or machinery components to replace worn, damaged or faulty parts in the workplace Learning outcomes Assessment criteria The learner will be a able to: The learner can: 7 Continued 7.7 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: - prepare and isolate plant and machine and notify others - identify components and tag or label - release residual energy, electric, pressure (sprung, hydraulic, pneumatic) and fluid (fuels, coolants and lubricants) - mark component parts prior to dismantling, punch, paint, chalk, scribe, label, and tape to assist assembly - measure and inspect component parts and sub-assemblies for serviceability - support components and sub-assemblies, threads, keyways, seals, faces, wires, links and connections - dismantle and assemble the following components: power unit, transmission, steering, hydraulics, pump, brakes, electrics, electronics, ancillaries (blade, boom, cab, drives) - replace worn, damaged or faulty parts - position, align and connect component parts and sub-assemblies with push and press fit, soldering, locking pins, threaded devices, clips and specialist retaining devices - apply torque loadings - assess the operational integrity of repaired component and sub assembly - use hand tools, portable power tools, specialist tools and equipment - work at height - use access equipment - work at height - use access equipment - complete and maintain records.
+Title: Dismantling and assembling plant or machinery components to replace worn, damaged or faulty parts in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 7 Continued 7.7 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: prepare and isolate plant and machine and notify others identify components and tag or label release residual energy, electric, pressure (sprung, hydraulic, pneumatic) and fluid (fuels, coolants and lubricants) mark component parts prior to dismantling, punch, paint, chalk, scribe, label, and tape to assist assembly measure and inspect component parts and subassemblies for serviceability support components and sub-assemblies protect components and sub-assemblies protect components and sub-assemblies, threads, keyways, seals, faces, wires, links and connections dismantle and assemble the following components: power unit, transmission, steering, hydraulics, pump, brakes, electrics, electronics, ancillaries (blade, boom, cab, drives) replace worn, damaged or faulty parts position, align and connect component parts and sub-assemblies with push and press fit, soldering, locking pins, threaded devices, clips and specialist retaining devices apply torque loadings assess the operational integrity of repaired component and sub assembly use hand tools, portable power tools, specialist tools and equipment work at height use access equipment complete and maintain records.
+7.8 Describe the needs of other occupations and how to effectively communicate within a team when dismantling and assembling plant or machinery components to replace worn, damaged or faulty parts.
 7.9 Describe how to maintain the tools and equipment used when dismantling and assembling plant or machinery components to replace worn, damaged or faulty parts.

-Title: Dismantling and assembling plant or machinery components to replace worn, damaged or faulty parts in the workplace
+smantling and assembling plant or machinery components to replace worn, maged or faulty parts in the workplace

-Additional inform ation about this unit
+Additional informa tion about this unit

 Assessment Guidance This unit must be assessed in a work environment, in accordance with :the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.

 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.

 Workplace evidence of skills cannot be simulated.

 This unit must be assessed against the endorsements detailed within the relevant NVQ Structure.

 ProQual Level 2 NVQ Diploma in Construction Plant or Machinery Maintenance (Construction)

 Four of the following endorsements required:

 Power unit

 Transmission

 Steering

 Hydraulic

 Pump

-Brake
+Brake Electrical

-Electrical Electronic
+Electronic

-Licetonic

-Sector Subject Are as 5.2 Building and Construction
+Sector Subject Area as 5.2 Building and Construction

 Availability for use Shared unit

-Unit guided learnii hours ng 117
+Unit guided learnin hours ng 117